circle2jt/ymlr/README.md

 ## <a id="debounce"></a>debounce
 `It's a property in a tag`
 Delays steps in the "runs" until after the stated wait "time" has passed since the last time this "runs" was executed.
-(Ref #lodash.debounce)
+This can combine with "mutex" but can not combine with "throttle"

 Example: